 1. Hand Sanitizer cleans clay residue off your hands.

 After working with polymer clay, there is usually a residue on your hands which soap and water will not remove.
 Alcohol dissolves polymer clay, so it works well to rub some alcohol-based hand sanitizer gel into your hands, and then wipe them clean with a paper towel.
 Follow up with a soap and water wash and you’re good as new.
+(And rubbing alcohol is pretty great to have in the studio, too!)

 2. Cornstarch is your friend.